 11. FINANCIAL MATTERS.

-1. A copy of the financial statements for February and details of the accounts due for payment is attached.
-The following cheque payments require approval :
+a) A copy of the financial statements for October together with details of the accounts due for payment is attached.

-The accounts were approved on a motion proposed by Mr G Davies and seconded by Mr C Smith.
+Council approved the accounts and payments on a motion proposed by Mr T Taylor and seconded by Mr F Maroudas

 12. MATTERS FOR CONSIDERATION.